Advertisement

 • 1745.
 The secret formula for Drambuie liqueur is given to the Mackinnon family by Prince Charles Edward.

 • 1765.
 M. Boulanger opens the first restaurant, by that name, in Paris.
+It is an informal establishment; his specialty is soup.

 • 1766.
-Louis, Marquis de Cussy was born, a French gastronome and friend of Grimod de la Reyniere, who stated that Cussy had invented 366 different ways to prepare chicken.
+Louis, Marquis de Cussy is born, a French gastronome and friend of Grimod de la Reyniere, who stated that Cussy had invented 366 different ways to prepare chicken.
 Cussy wrote “Les Classiques de la Table.”

-Click here to continue to 1800-1899.
+continue to 1800-1899.

-Historical material © James T. Ehler 1990 - 2005.
-All rights reserved.
-Additional material © Copyright 2005- 2008 Lifestyle Direct Direct, Inc. All rights reserved.
+© Copyright 2005- 2024 Lifestyle Direct Direct, Inc. All rights reserved.
 Images are the copyright of their respective owners.